ostis-ai/ostis-ui-lib/docs/development-guide.md

 # imports

 Do not use relative imports.
-Insted use absolute ones.
+Instead use absolute ones.
 The are listed in webpack/alias.js.

 Bad: